MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/security-update-status.md

 # Overview of the security update status report in the Microsoft 365 Apps admin center

-The security update status page in the [Microsoft 365 Apps admin center](https://config.office.com) gives you insights into which devices have installed the most security updates for Office.
+The **Security Update Status** page in the [Microsoft 365 Apps admin center](https://config.office.com) gives you insights into which devices have installed the most security updates for Office.
 This information can help you keep your environment secure.

 ## Requirements for using security update status